 Spring Semester Application Deadline: October 1

 We strive to be fair in the admissions process.
 Our program thrives when we have students from different backgrounds and cultural experiences.
-The admissions committee looks at all the pieces of your application to ensure a good fit for academic success.
+The admissions committee looks at all the pieces of your application to ensure that you will be successful in the program.
 We do not require standardized test scores from the Graduate Record Exam (GRE).

-You will receive an admission decision four to six weeks after the application deadline.
 Learn more about the application process in the video below.
-If you have questions about admission requirements, or would like advice on how to gather your application materials, please contact admissions advisor Steve Wicks.
+If you have questions about the admission requirements or would like advice on how to put together application materials, please contact Steve Wicks.